 Summary:

 The Noble Local school district in Ohio contains a single high school, Shenandoah High School, which serves students in grades 9-12.
-While the school has some positive metrics, such as a high four-year graduation rate of 98.5%, it also faces several challenges that have contributed to a decline in its statewide ranking over the past three years.
+While the school boasts a relatively high 4-year graduation rate of 98.5%, its statewide ranking has been declining in recent years, dropping from 471 out of 867 Ohio high schools in 2022-2023 to 516 out of 855 in 2024-2025.

-Shenandoah High School's academic performance is mixed, with some subject areas like American Government and American History performing above the state average, but others like Geometry and Algebra I performing significantly below.
-The school also has a relatively high chronic absenteeism rate of 22.0%, which is higher than the state average.
-Additionally, the school has a very homogeneous student body, with 98.85% of students identifying as White, which may limit the school's ability to prepare students for the diverse world they will encounter after graduation.
+Shenandoah High School's academic performance on state tests is mixed, with some subject areas like American History and Biology performing above the state average, while others like Geometry and Algebra I are significantly below.
+Additionally, the school has a chronic absenteeism rate of 13.2%, which is higher than the state average.
+Despite these challenges, the school spends a relatively high $21,720 per student, which is above the state average, and maintains a lower student-teacher ratio of 11.5.

 Thank you for your feedback!